hhursev/recipe-scrapers/.github/ISSUE_TEMPLATE/scraper_bug_report.md

 ---

 Thanks for filing a bug report with us!

+If your request is about a website that is not supported, please open a 'new scraper' issue request instead.

 To help get the issue fixed, please fill in the information below.

 **The URL of the recipe(s) that are not being scraped correctly**